PROS

 Finally, I would like to repeat it, the UST 3LCDs are the only current alternatives to all the DLP references on the market.

 Finally, I hesitated for a long time about the level of recognition to attribute to this model but if its qualities are numerous and undeniable, I regret the lack of compatibility with at least one of the dynamic metadata sources (HDR10+ or ??Dolby Vision) and more annoying for the calibrator that I am, the inability to gain colorimetric precision due to lack of ad hoc options.
-It is therefore an Award limited to money which will highlight the qualities of the LS650, of which you will find a long summary below.
+It is therefore an Award limited to money which will highlight the qualities of the LS650, of which you will find a long summary above.